 Phillip Schaff, History of the Christian Church, 1 (Peabody, MA: Hendrickson Publishers, 1996), 492.

 Shepherd of Hermas, tr.
 Alexander Roberts and James Donaldson (Edinburgh, T&T Clark, 1867), 9:31–45.

-in Miller Ruling Elder, 7.
+Cited in Miller, Ruling Elder, 7.

 Ignatius, Epistle of Ignatius to the Ephesians, cited in Ante-Nicene Fathers, 1, ed.
 Phillip Schaff (Peabody, MA: Hendrickson Publishers, 1999) Chapter V.

 Ignatius, Epistle of Ignatius to the Trallians, Ante-Nicene Fathers, 1, ed.
 Phillip Schaff (Peabody, MA: Hendrickson Publishers, 1999) Chapter III.

 Polycarp, The Epistle of Polycarp to the Philippians, cited in Ante-Nicene Fathers, 1, 34.